Pre-Requisite: What is an Operating System?

-Advantages of RTOS:
+Advantages of RTOS

-- Error Free: These types of systems are error free.
+- Error Free: These types of systems are error-free.

-Disadvantages of RTOS:
+Disadvantages of RTOS

-- Limited Tasks: Very few tasks run at the same time and their concentration is very less on few applications to avoid errors.
+- Limited Tasks: Very few tasks run at the same time and their concentration is very less on a few applications to avoid errors.

 - Use heavy system resources: Sometimes the system resources are not so good and they are expensive as well.